agarrharr/awesome-cli-apps/readme.md

 - [Watson](https://github.com/TailorDev/Watson) - Generate reports for clients and manage your time.
 - [utt](https://github.com/larose/utt) - Simple time tracking tool.
 - [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool.
+- [gh-dash](https://github.com/dlvhdr/gh-dash) -  A GitHub (gh) CLI extension to display a dashboard with pull requests and issues by filters you care about.

 ### Note Taking and Lists